TheThreeNoobs/Restaurant_POS_Group/README.md

 - [x] Custom cells should have the proper Auto Layout constraints.
 - [x] Staff can take order and have them updated throughout various users.
 - [x] Management can keep track of sales.
-- [x] There are three different logins/users (staff, management, kitchen).
+- [x] There are three different logins/users (staff, management, chef).
-- [x] The menu can refresh once a new item is added to the menu.
+- [x] The user can pull to refresh once a new item is added to the menu or active orders.

 The following **optional** features are implemented:

 - [ ] Communication between various users (messages displayed on screen for alerts such as "throw out the trash").
    - [ ] Occupancy per week/month/year.
-   - [x] Displays all time best seller based on data.
+   - [x] Displays all-time best seller based on data.
-- [ ] Separate Checks.
+- [ ] Separate checks.
 - [ ] Add a modifiers section to the item screen.
 - [ ] Timer for active tables to make sure food is delivered on time.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Implement an MBProgressHUD.
+- [x] Users are persisted throughout the app.
+- [x] Menu items have pictures.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):